ZicklePop/melkat-blog/src/content/posts/omglol-shortcuts.md

 title: omg.lol for Shortcuts.app
 tags: [post, omglol, shortcuts, ios, macos]
 cover: /img/omglol-shortcuts.jpg
+coverAlt: A screenshot of the Shortcuts app with three shortcuts shown Create PURL, Create Paste, and Post Statuslog
 ---

 I've just started playing around with [omg.lol](https://home.omg.lol/referred-by/melanie), and I'm enjoying my time playing around with all they have to offer.